BarbaAlGhul/calaboucos-e-cachorros/README.md

 For more information about libtcod : http://roguecentral.org/doryen/libtcod/

-The game is not bug free, if anyone notice something, feel free to contact me
+The game is not bug free and it's still under development.
+If someone notice something, feel free to contact me